 We provide a safe learning environment: read the latest coronavirus updates for our in-class programs.

 How you will benefit

-- Understand the tradeoffs between equity and debt financing
+- Understand the tradeoffs between forms of payment and equity and debt financing

 - Recognize and exploit unused debt capacity